She-Ra: Princess of Power: Other media

 In the DC Comics series Masters of the Universe, the title "Masters of the Universe #8" is a one-shot about She-Ra.
+Adora/Despara/She-ra continues to be a main character through many of the remaining chapters/installments of the series, including in its conclusion.
+The entire series is collected in a hardcover omnibus.

 Home releases

 The most sought after set by collectors due to its 4X6 collectible art cards and extensive bonus features is the BCI Eclipse LLC (under its Ink & Paint classic animation entertainment brand) (under license from Entertainment Rights) released all 93 episodes of She-Ra: Princess of Power in 3 volumes on DVD (Region 1) in 2006–2007.
 Each episode on BCI Ink & Paint's DVD releases of She-Ra, Princess of Power was uncut, un-edited, digitally remastered and fully restored for optimum audio and video quality and presented in story continuity order.
 Each volume contains special features including different 4X6 collectible art cards, documentaries, character profiles, commentaries, retrospective interviews, storyboards, DVD-ROM pdf scripts, trivia, and photo galleries.
 In 2009, the releases were discontinued when BCI Eclipse ceased operations.

 On May 31, 2010, Classic Media announced plans to re-release the series on DVD (Region 1).
 On September 28, 2010, they released Season 1, Volume 1 as a 2-disc set featuring 20 episodes.
 On January 24, 2011, Classic Media released She-Ra: The Princess of Power - The Complete Series.

 On October 19, 2009, Universal Pictures UK (under license from Classic Media) released Season 1, Volume 1 in the UK, exclusively through retailer HMV.
 In early 2010, other retailers, such as Amazon.co.uk, also began selling the series as a box set.

 Madman Entertainment released the entire series on DVD (Region 4) in Australia, both in 3 volumes (similar to BCI Eclipse releases) and as a complete series set.

 Universal Pictures Home Entertainment released all 93 episodes of the original 1985 series of She-Ra: Princess of Power on DVD in Region 1 on October 1, 2019.
-This release includes "He-Man & She-Ra: The Secret of the Sword" and "He-Man & She-Ra: A Christmas Special".
+This release includes He-Man & She-Ra: The Secret of the Sword and He-Man & She-Ra: A Christmas Special.

 Reboot

 On December 12, 2017, DreamWorks Animation SKG and Netflix announced a new reboot series based on She-Ra was announced within DreamWorks Animation Television.
 The series is executive produced by award-winning author, ND Stevenson (creator of Nimona and Lumberjanes).
 On May 18, 2018, new voice actors and the official title were revealed.
 It was released on November 13, 2018.
-Unlike most reboots, this reboot shares very little in common with the original series outside of the character names.
-The reboot series is separate from the continuity of the original Masters of the Universe series, and is noted for exploring themes of gender and LGBTQ representation.
-This differs from the original series, which subtly explores themes such as racism, sexism, environmental conservation and animal rights.
+The reboot series is separate from the continuity of the original Masters of the Universe series, and is noted for its explicit LGBT representation.